dsomleff/react-camp/README.md

 ## Tech Stack
  - **Languages**: JavaScript, HTML, SCSS
- - **Tools**: NPM, Yarn, React, ReactDOM, React-Modal, React-Router, Babel, Webpack, Redux, Normalize.css, Moment.js, Airbnb/react-dates, Redux Dev Tools, Jest
+ - **Tools**: NPM, Yarn, React, ReactDOM, React-Modal, React-Router, Babel, Webpack, Redux, Normalize.css, Moment.js, Airbnb/react-dates, Redux Dev Tools, Jest, react-test-renderer
 \
 ***Notice:*** *At the time of this repo was created, react-dates provides some warning in console for React v17\* and library dev team do not provide any solution*.